learn-co-curriculum/react-hooks-what-is-react/README.md

 opens doors to similar frameworks, such as React Native for building mobile apps.

+> **Note**: While the link above to the current React docs is an excellent
+> resource, the React team recently released a [beta version of their new
+> documentation][beta docs].
+The new docs are not yet complete, but they're
+> another great resource to learn about the latest React features and best
+> practices.

 ## Conclusion

 You can imagine a framework is like a car — while it is interesting and useful